pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

   and capacity that was available in excess before the issues occurred.
 - Graceful extensibility, the ability to extend adaptive capacity in the face of surprise.
 This is the ability to stretch resources and capabilities in the face of surprises.
-- Sustained adaptibility, which is the ability to adapt and grow new capabilities in the face of unexpected issues.
+- Sustained adaptability, which is the ability to adapt and grow new capabilities in the face of unexpected issues.
 In general this definition applies more to systems / layered networks where the loss of sub-systems can be compensated.